neurogenomics/orthogene/README.md

 `data.frame`/`data.table`/`tibble`, (sparse) `matrix`, or `list`/`vector` containing genes.

-Genes will be recognised in most formats (e.g. HGNC, Ensembl, UCSC) and can even be a mixture of different formats.
+Genes, transcripts, proteins, SNPs, or genomic ranges will be recognised in most formats (HGNC, Ensembl, RefSeq, UniProt, etc.) and can even be a mixture of different formats.

 All genes will be mapped to gene symbols, unless specified otherwise with the `...` arguments (see `?orthogene::convert_orthologs` or